 8 credits of Theology (An exception may be granted under extenuating circumstances with the approval of the Administrative Team.
 However, the student will be obligated to fulfill service program requirements.)

-9 credits of English including 2 credits each in English I, II, III, and IV
+9 credits of English including 2 credits each in English I, II, III or AP English Lit Comp, and IV or AP English Lang and Comp

-7 credits of Mathematics including 4 credits in Algebra or Basic Algebra (an exception will be made for a student enrolled in Algebra I as an 8th grade student), 2 credits in Geometry or Basic Geometry (beginning with the class of 2016), and one credit in Financial Math (beginning with the class of 2016). *These credits must be earned from the date of the student’s matriculation into high school.
+7 credits of Mathematics including 4 credits in Algebra or Basic Algebra (an exception will be made for a student enrolled in Algebra I as an 8th grade student), 2 credits in Geometry or Fundamental Geometry, and one credit in Consumer Math. *These credits must be earned from the date of the student’s matriculation into high school.

-6 credits of Natural Science including 2 credits each in Environmental Science, Biology, and Prechemistry or Chemistry.
+6 credits of Natural Science including 2 credits each in Physical Science, Biology, and Prechemistry or Chemistry.

 7 credits of Social Studies including 2 credits each in World Studies, U.S. History and 1 credit each in American Government and Sociology